-Note: Failure to turn the throttle back on within 3 seconds of leaving the Forward phase will disable FYS and shutdown ProtoSounds®.
+RAIL KING Note: Failure to turn the throttle back on or to press the direction button within 3 seconds of leaving the Forward phase will disable FYS and shutdown Proto-Sound®.
 The next time you turn power back on your engine will be in the RESET position.
-See page 4 for more information on RESET.
+See page 4 for